timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 _**¡But be sure to target the `:before` and `:after` pseudo-elements in your CSS, lest your "blurred-up", traced placeholder SVG or lazy loaded background images might jump around!**_

+#### Overflow setting

+As of `gatsby-background-image(-es5)` @ `v0.8.3` the superfluous default of
+`overflow: hidden` was removed, as it was only a remnant from the initial creation of `gbi` (see [Acknowledgements](#acknowledgements) for more on it's meagre beginnings ; ).
+As later seen through [issue #59](https://github.com/timhagn/gatsby-background-image/issues/59), this might break some CSS styling like `border-radius`, so be sure to include it yourself, should you need such styles.
+Sorry for the inconvenience % )!

 #### Noscript Styling